Katharine Hepburn Beats the Jungle with Bogie & Bacall & Proves that Middle-Aged Actresses Rock. From 1951, it's The African Queen.

 The African Queen: Off the Grid

 Before his stars and the majority of the crew arrived, Huston set up camp along the Ruiki.
 The camp, which consisted of bungalows for the stars, dormitories for the crew, showers, a dining room, a bar, and even a storage pit to keep exposed film cool, was constructed in eight days by 85 Congolese workers.
-Everything was built from bamboo, raffia and palm leaves, without a single nail.
+Everything was built from bamboo, raffia and palm leaves.
+Not a single nail was used.
 29 women carried water to the camp each day from a spring about a mile away.
 The water was then boiled, filtered, and treated with halizone tablets before consumption or use, to prevent disease and sickness.

 After Kate, Bogie, and Bacall flew into Stanleyville, they began the intense and lengthy journey to the camp at Ruiki.
-As Lauren Bacall put it, Huston chose “the most inaccessible spot in Africa as a location,” and the “villages [we passed on the way became] more primitive as we moved deeper into the Congo.”
+As Lauren Bacall put it, Huston chose “the most inaccessible spot in Africa as a location,” and the “villages [became] more primitive as we moved deeper into the Congo.”

-Jungle living, he discovered on the way to camp, was definitely not Humphrey Bogart’s cup of tea.
 Bogie found that none of the clothes he brought were appropriate for the heat and humidity of the Congo.
-In fact, Bogie and Bacall had to send most of their clothing back to London, and order tin trunks to keep the constant dampness of the region from ruining what items they decided to keep with them.
+Indeed, Bogie and Bacall had to send most of their clothing back to London, and order tin trunks to keep the constant dampness of the region from ruining what items they decided to keep with them.

 “…my own wardrobe was much more suitable to the jungle than it has ever been anywhere else.
 I may look odd walking across Claridge’s lobby but I’m the height of chic in the jungle.